WordPress Basics: Uploading and Displaying Images

 To upload and display images (and/or any supported file type), follow these seven simple steps:

 - 1. Login and go to the Write Post panel

-- If you have not done so already, login to the WordPress Admin area (for help with this, go here).
-After you are logged in, go to the "Write Post" panel by clicking the "Write" tab and then the "Write Post" sub-tab (see example).
-The text fields displayed in the Write Post panel will be blank unless you are editing an existing post (for help with this, go here).
+- If you haven’t already, log in to the WordPress Admin Area.
+After you are logged in, go to the “Write Post” panel by clicking the “Write” tab and then the “Write Post” sub-tab (see example).
+The text fields displayed in the Write Post panel will be blank unless you are editing an existing post.

 - 2. Scroll down to locate the Upload subpanel